GitHub-Shub/ML_Projects/README.md

 # Used Car Sales Prediction
-This project using Random Forest Regression to predict the most accurate price of the car
+This project uses Random Forest Regression to predict the most accurate price of the car